2008 NBA playoffs: (1) Boston Celtics vs. (2) Detroit Pistons

 This was the eighth playoff meeting between these two teams, with the Celtics winning four of the first seven meetings.

 Detroit walked into the NBA Eastern Conference Finals for the sixth straight season.
 Boston held off the Pistons in Game 1 88–79, but let Detroit rally a strong performance in Game 2 to win it 103–97 (marking Boston's first home court loss in the post-season).
 However, they let the Celtics win their first road playoff game 94–80 in Game 3.
 Game 4 saw the Pistons win 94–75, however they lost Game 5 106–102 despite a scoring run late in the game.
 In Game 6, the Pistons strolled into the fourth quarter leading 70–60, but a lack of focus, a poor game from Rasheed Wallace, and a rally-destroying turnover by Tayshaun Prince ultimately led to their demise, as the Pistons would end their season losing 89–81.
 With that, the Celtics moved on to the NBA Finals, and they would face the Los Angeles Lakers for the 11th time.

+After game 4 of this series, Detroit lost their next 15 playoff games over the next 17 years, until Game 2 of their 2025 first round series against the New York Knicks.